How to Be More Mindful at Home

 Take meditative breaks

 Whether you’re working from home or not, it’s important to take breaks throughout the day in order to relax the mind, reduce stress and in turn increase productivity.
-Why not make these breaks meditative?
+Why not make these breaks more meditative?
 Ditch the tea and snack cupboard snoop for a short meditation session.
 We’re talking three to five minutes (or longer, if you wish) of contemplation to become more mindful and present, whilst giving your mind a rest from stressful or negative thoughts.

 Detach yourself from your phone before bed

 If you’re looking to try something a little different, there are an array of alternative wellness practices and techniques revolving mindfulness.
-Whilst most wellness clinics have temporarily closed their doors, there are a whole host of online options available.
+Whilst many wellness clinics have temporarily closed their doors, there are a whole host of online options available.
 London-based Reiki practitioner Carlotta Artuso is offering virtual reiki sessions which can be just as powerful as a face-to-face meeting.
 What is Reiki, you might be wondering?
 Artuso refers to it as ‘an ancient healing technique which balances the energy flow within the body, treating physical, mental and emotional unbalance’.
 Visit carlottareiki.com to book.

 Featured image: Florencia Viadana on Unsplash